chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 specify the XDR format arguments and results to each of the RPC service procedures that an NFSACL server provides.

-Readers can find a full guide to XDR and this description language in {{RFC4506}}.
+Readers can find a full guide to XDR and the RPC Data Description Language in {{RFC4506}}.

 ## Authentication and Authorization

-The RPC protocol includes a slot in every call for user authentication parameters.
-The contents of the authentication parameters are determined by the type of authentication used by the server and client.
-A discussion of the mechanics of RPC user authentication appears in {{RFC5531}}, in particular Sections 9 and 10.
+The RPC protocol includes a slot in every procedure call for user authentication parameters.
+The specific content of the authentication parameters is determined by the type of authentication used by the server and client.
+A discussion of the mechanics of RPC user authentication appears in

-The NFS server checks permissions by taking the credentials from the RPC authentication information in each RPC call.
-For example, using the AUTH_UNIX flavor of authentication, the server gets the user’s effective user ID, effective group ID and groups on each RPC call and uses these to check access.

-Using user
+{{RFC5531}}, in particular Sections 9 and 10.

+For NFS ACLs, the user ID carried in RPC calls is used for two purposes:

+* When setting an ACL via the SETACL procedure or retrieving an ACL via the GETACL procedure, the NFSACL service verifies that the calling user has been granted permission to perform the procedure.

+* Each Access Control Entry (see below) contains an element that identifies the user to which the ACE applies.
+That user is represented by a 32-bit user ID.
+The value of the user ID in each ACE has the same meaning and mapping as the value of incoming RPC calls.

-ids and group ids implies that the client and server either share the same ID list or do local user and group ID mapping.
-Servers and clients must agree on the mapping from user to uid and from group to gid, for those sites that do not implement a consistent user ID and group ID space.
+Using user ids and group ids implies that the client and server either share the same ID list or do local user and group ID mapping.
+Servers and clients must agree on the mapping from user to uid and from group to gid, for those sites that do not implement a consistent user ID and group ID number space.
 In practice, such mapping is typically performed on the server, following a static mapping scheme or a mapping established by the user from a client at mount time.

 The AUTH_GSS style of authentication provides stronger security through the use of cryptographic authentication.
 The server and client must agree on the mapping of the user's GSS principal to a local UID on the server, but the name to identity mapping is more operating system independent than the uid and gid mapping in AUTH_UNIX.

 ## File Access Control